sftpplus/sftpplus-docs/docs/index.rst

         :link-type: doc
         :link: standards/index

-        Find out more about the supported standards, cryptographic algorithms, and certifications obligtations.
+        Find out more about the supported standards, cryptographic algorithms, and certifications obligations.

 Using the documentation